 Another great platform for live streaming your music is Twitch.
 Though originally designed for live streaming video games, today’s Twitch is a wonderful place for broadcasting nearly anything, including music.
 Diplo, Morgan Page, Laidback Luke, and many more top-notch artists often live stream on this platform.
 Twitch is especially great for newcomers showcasing their talents, whether you are writing your own music or doing covers.

 Do you have hundreds of followers on Twitter?
 Then, it’s a no brainer to live stream your music there!
 One of the biggest advantages of using Twitter as your streaming platform is the amount of people constantly trying to find some entertainment.
 It is a great place for starters as well as for experienced musicians.
 For instance, Mike Shinoda scoped his “Corona Jam” via Restream.

 And now, to the most interesting part.
 You don’t necessarily have to choose a platform to live stream on.
 How come?
-Restream Studio allows you to multistream on 30+ streaming platforms, including the ones we’ve described above, simultaneously.
+Restream Studio allows you to choose from more than thirty social channels to multistream, including the ones we’ve described above.
 Moreover, you don’t need any third-party apps, as you just stream from your browser!

 Wrapping everything up

 Hopefully, you’ve read all of the above.
 But in case you’re lazy and want some quick answers, here’s the TL;DR. To start live streaming your music, you need the following streaming equipment: a PC or smartphone, a webcam and microphone, your music production equipment, and a live streaming app.
 The most popular ways to monetize your live streams include donations and subscriptions, revenue from ads, simplified partnerships, and tips in YouTube Super Chat.

 And finally, there are five leading streaming platforms for musicians: YouTube Live, Facebook Live, Instagram Live, Twitch, and Twitter.
 Luckily, you don’t even have to choose anything.
 By using Restream Studio, you can multistream on every single one of them and even more!

 You now know everything you need to start sharing your music online with the whole world.
 Best of luck to you.
 Keep on dreaming!